 - In 2012, rules prohibiting the affiliation of state-funded women's health service providers with abortion providers were deemed incompatible with federal Medicaid policy, resulting in a loss of federal match funds for the Medicaid Women's Health Program and the subsequent creation of the general revenue-funded Texas Women's Health Program in January 2013.8 - In 2013, the federal Title X Family Planning grant, previously used to support the state's Family Planning program, was awarded to a nonprofit entity.
 The Legislature appropriated general revenue funding to mitigate the loss of federal funds to the program.
 The Legislature also created the Expanded Primary Health Care program, which provides comprehensive services, but is still focused on providing family planning services.
-The program is a support to support the state's Family Planning services.
+The program is a support the state's Family Planning services are program, which provides comprehensive services, but is still focused on providing family planning services.

-Overall, the 83rd Legislature invested more than \$215 million in women's health and family planning programs for fiscal years 2014 and 2015, a 17 percent increase from the 2010 to 2011 biennium, before budget cuts in 2012 and 2013.
+Overall, the 83rd Legislature invested more than \$215 million in women's health and family planning programs for fiscal years 2014 and 2015, a 17 percent increase from the 2010 to 2011 biennium, before budget cuts in 2012 and 2013.11